Undergraduate Admissions

 Sacramento State annually enrolls more than 5,000 new transfer students from more than 300 different colleges and universities, mostly California community colleges.

-Frequently, course titles and numbers differ from university to university, making it difficult for transfer students to know in advance which courses will be accepted for transfer to another college.
-In order to provide students with the assurance that courses taken at their university prior to transfer will meet Sacramento State lower-division requirements for either General Education or a specific major, three methods of prior approval exist.
+Frequently, course titles and numbers differ from campus to campus, making it difficult for transfer students to know in advance which courses will be accepted for transfer to another college.
+In order to provide students with the assurance that courses taken at their campus prior to transfer will meet Sacramento State lower-division requirements for either General Education or a specific major, three methods of prior approval exist.

 General Education Courses